-Strawberries and rhubarb are both free of detectable FODMAPs!
+Strawberries and rhubarb are both free of detectable FODMAPs is appropriate serving sizes!
 I don’t know about you, but I find that pretty exciting.
 I love food, I love fruit and I love dessert – so I knew that I wanted to bring you a bunch of recipes featuring this fabulous pairing.
 This Strawberry Rhubarb Cobbler is very easy, low on sugar (for a rhubarb recipe) and the biscuits have a little bit of cornmeal added, making them filled with grainy goodness.

 Mix & Drop